 3. Scheduling System

 Whether you’re a business owner, manager, or simply an employee, you can help promote teamwork in your business.
-One of the tools you can use to do this is a scheduling system.
+One of the tools you can use to do this is a scheduling system much like Calendar has been named in the past.

 Scheduling systems allow all team members to see the various tasks involved in a large project.
 What’s more, as tasks and sub-tasks are completed and marked off, everyone knows it.